 What better way to fully experience Lisbon’s culinary side than with a guided tour?
-That is why we have compiled a list of the best five tours on offer.
-In our deliberations, price, range and quality of experience, and past customer reviews have all been taken into account.
+That is why we have compiled a list of the best five food tours on offer.
+In our deliberations, price, range of foods and quality of experience, and past customer reviews have all been taken into account.

 If walking is not your jam, then it is always possible to have the Portuguese food and wine tour experience from the comfort of a standing position atop a Segway.
 In-between visiting some of the main Lisbon landmarks such as Lisbon Cathedral and Alfama over the two hours, there is time taken to try local ice cream, pastries and the ginjinha cherry liqueur.
-Groups are limited to eight people.
+This tour’s group-size is limited to eight people.